PeppyDays/learn-rust-with-tests/src/rust_fundamentals/install_rust.md

 ### Refactoring

-A big emphasis of this book is the importance of refactoring.
-Your tools can help you do bigger refactoring with confidence.
-You should be familiar enough with your editor to perform the following with a simple key combination:
+This book places a strong emphasis on refactoring.
+Your tools should enable you to perform large-scale refactoring with confidence.
+Master these essential operations with simple keyboard shortcuts:

-- Extract/Inline variable
+- **Extract/Inline variable**
-  - Taking magic values and giving them a name lets you simplify your code quickly
+  - Transform magic values into named constants to simplify your code
-- Extract method/function
+- **Extract method/function**
-  - It is vital to be able to take a section of code and extract functions/methods
+  - Essential for breaking complex code into manageable functions
-- Rename symbols
+- **Rename symbols**
-  - You should be able to rename symbols across files confidently
+  - Confidently rename identifiers across your entire codebase
-- Format code
+- **Format code**
-  - Rust has a formatter called [rustfmt](https://github.com/rust-lang/rustfmt) that will format your code to a guided style
+  - [rustfmt](https://github.com/rust-lang/rustfmt) automatically formats your code according to Rust style guidelines
-  - Your editor should run this on every file saved
+  - Configure your editor to run this on save
-- Lint code
+- **Lint code**
-  - Rust has a linter called [clippy](https://github.com/rust-lang/rust-clippy) that will help you find common mistakes in your code
+  - [clippy](https://github.com/rust-lang/rust-clippy) catches common mistakes and suggests improvements
-  - Your editor should run this on every file saved
+  - Configure your editor to run this on save
-- Run tests
+- **Run tests**
-  - You should be able to do any of the above and then quickly re-run your tests to ensure your refactoring hasn't broken anything
+  - Quickly verify that your refactoring hasn't broken functionality

-In addition, to help you work with your code, you should be able to:
+Additionally, your development environment should support:

-- View function signature
+- **View function signature**
-  - You should never be unsure how to call a function in Rust
+  - Never guess how to call a function
-  - Your IDE should describe a function in terms of its documentation, its parameters and what it returns
+  - Your IDE should display documentation, parameters, and return types
-- View function definition
+- **View function definition**
-  - If it's still unclear what a function does, you should be able to jump to the source code and try and figure it out yourself
+  - Jump to source code when you need deeper understanding
-- Find usages of a symbol
+- **Find usages of a symbol**
-  - Understanding a function's context can help you make decisions when refactoring
+  - Understand how code is used before refactoring

-Mastering your tools will help you concentrate on the code and reduce context switching.
+Mastering these tools helps you focus on writing code instead of fighting your environment.

 ### Tooling

-There are two options available for Rust IDE: [rust-analyzer](https://rust-analyzer.github.io/) and [RustRover](https://www.jetbrains.com/rust/).
-You can choose one of them based on your preference.
-Both of them are great tools for Rust development.
-I'm using Neovim with rust-analyzer, but I also have a RustRover installed.
-I use it for some of the more advanced refactoring features and debugging.
-You can use either of them, or both, depending on your needs.
+Two excellent IDE options are available for Rust development: [rust-analyzer](https://rust-analyzer.github.io/) and [RustRover](https://www.jetbrains.com/rust/).
+Choose based on your preferences - both provide comprehensive Rust support.
+I primarily use Neovim with rust-analyzer, but also keep RustRover installed for advanced refactoring and debugging tasks.

 #### rust-analyzer

-rust-analyzer is an implementation of the [language server protocol](https://microsoft.github.io/language-server-protocol/) for Rust.
-Any editors that support the language server protocol can use rust-analyzer.
-The most popular editors are:
+rust-analyzer implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) for Rust, making it compatible with any LSP-supporting editor.
+Popular choices include:

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Neovim](https://neovim.io/)
 - [Helix](https://helix-editor.com/)

-You can find all the detailed configuration for rust-analyzer [here](https://rust-analyzer.github.io/book/configuration.html), and this is personal rust-analyzer configuration in Neovim:
+Find detailed configuration options [here](https://rust-analyzer.github.io/book/configuration.html).
+Here's my personal rust-analyzer configuration for Neovim:

 ```json
 cargo = {